 - construction paper in fall colors

-Last year, I did most of the work creating the Thankful Tree, but this year, at 7 and 5, I felt like Izzie and Emma were ready to take more ownership of the project.
+Last year, I did most of the activity prep work creating the Thankful Tree of Gratitude, but this year, at 7 and 5, I felt like Izzie and Emma were ready to take more ownership of the project.

 They took turns cutting the sides out of a paper grocery bag to form the tree trunk.